-At this time, the City is just beginning to gather ideas, resources, key metrics and proven policy examples from research institutions and other jurisdictoms to assess and prioritize future actions to support antinoics governance.
-To begin this discussion, City staff has conducted research including documenting examples of policies, initiatives and case studies to advance racial equity and improve economic, social, and health conditions for all City residents.
+At this time, the City is just beginning to gather Ideas, resources, key metrics and proven policy examples from research institutions and other jurisdictions to assess and prioritize future actions to support antimical governance.
+To begin this discussion, City staff has conducted research including documenting examples of policies, incitatives and case studies to advance racial equity and improve economic, social, and health conditions for all City residents.

-City staff and the City Council recognize that confronting the legacy of racial injustice and actively promoting racial equity within cur community (as well as across the nation) is both challenging and highly inportant work.
-These efforts will be an ongoing, longterm process that will require sustained effort, and opennexs to learning from and engaging with experts and minority community leaders in enacting research-based, community-tailored, anti-racist policies.
-Although the City's commitments (as outlined above and below) all share the same goal of ansuring and facilitating racial equity and justice, staff expects that the City's role in indprementation of specific policies, initiatives, and programs will charge based on the altuation.
-For example, while the City will likely lake a lead role in reviewing City policies and programs for inequilies, it may make more same for the City to take a more collatorative approach and could be provided on of non-City based services.
-Similarly, as addressed above and in the text of Resolution No 5981, at will be importent for both City staff and the City Council to collaborate with and continue to learn from leaders of minority and accial justices groups.
-The City is lucky to be home to a number of community groups and organizations activuly working to combat inequilies within the Carpinteria community, in some instance, therefore, it may be most affective for the City to parter with these existing organizations to further the community.
+City staff and the City Council recognize that confroating the legacy of racial injustice and actively promoting racial equity within our community (as well as across the nation) is both challenging and highly important work.
+These efforts will be an ongoing, long-term process that will require sustained effort, and openness to learning from and engaging with experts and minority community leaders in enacting research-based, community-tallored, anti-racist policies.
+Although the City's commitments (as outlined above and below) all share the same goal of ensuring and facilitating racial equity and justice, staff expects that the City's role in implementation of specific policies, initiatives, and programs will change based on the situation.
+For exemple, while the City will tikely take a lead role in reviewing City policies and programs for inequities, it may make more sense for the City to take a more collaborative approach and coordinate with existing governmental and/or community organizations to ensure the equitable provision of hon-City based services.
+Similarly, as addressed above and in the text of Resolution No 5981, it will be important for both City staff and the City Council to collaborate with and continue to learn from leaders of minority and social justice groups.
+The City is lucky to be home to a number of community groups and organizations actively working to combal inequities within the Caprinteria community; in some instances, therefore, if may be most effective for the City to partner with these existing organizations to further the commitments outlined in Resolution No. 5981.